wangziqi2013/wangziqi2013.github.io/_posts/2019-08-29-Dynamic-Reg-Renaming-Through-VP-Registers.markdown

 the VPR in the source operand field is replaced by the physical register ID.
 When an instruction is issued, it reads both source operands from the physical register file.

+When an instruction commits in the ROB, it releases the physical register allocated to the previous instruction that uses the same logical register as it does.
+Since the ROB stores the previous VPR when it is renamed, the VPR is used to query the PMT, and the physical registre is freed together with the VPR.
+This schemes always maintains an invariant that the VPR to PR mapping is unchanged once a PR is mapped to VPR (all VPRs begin with no PR mapped), and that these two are always freed together when some instruction commits.